Last Updated on April 16, 2023

 When you buy an American Bully puppy, he should come with registration papers from a recognized dog registry, such as the United Kennel Club.

-This certifies that your dog is purebred.
+This certifies that he is purebred.
 You might be lucky enough to find a purebred dog without registration papers for less, but you also run the risk that your puppy could be a crossbreed.

 Dogs without papers will also not be able to be entered into any dog shows or be bred.